dankogai/SION/README.md

 ]
 ```

-…which turns into a JSON blow.
+…which turns into a JSON below.

 ```javascript
 {